emmaunel/DiscordGo/README.md

 # Disclamers
 The author is in no way responsible for any illegal use of this software.
 It is provided purely as an educational proof of concept.
-We are also not responsible for any damages or mishaps that may happen in the course of using this software.
+I am also not responsible for any damages or mishaps that may happen in the course of using this software.
 Use at your own risk.

 # Used Libraries
 * [disgord](https://github.com/andersfylling/disgord)